 Should I take A-Levels?

-The majority of school leavers come to Cambridge with A levels and many mature students choose to do the same.
-For some course specific subjects are a requirement and it is difficult to find alternative qualifications; for others, it is sometimes reassuring for mature students to know that they have followed the same syllabus and attained a comparable standard to their younger peers.
-A Level courses are often the most readily available option and offer an internationally recognised qualification.
+The majority of school leavers come to Cambridge with A levels (or an international equivalent) and many mature students choose to do the same.
+For some courses, especially in the sciences, specific subjects are a requirement and it is difficult to find alternative qualifications; for others, it is sometimes reassuring for mature students to know that they have followed the same syllabus and attained a comparable standard to their younger peers.

 Should I take an Access to Higher Education Diploma?